April 6 2023

 Facial biometric technology…

-Ultimately, the future of banking is digital and will owe much of its success balancing security with customer experience to biometric solutions.
+Ultimately, the future of banking is digital and will owe much of its success in balancing security with customer experience to biometric solutions.